 However, a useful diversion comes to me as the man who kindled the fire approaches, talking with a smile.
 At some point he pauses his speech as if waiting for my response.
 I try to reply, but no words come out.
 Everything still seems a bit out of focus, like a dream.

-Ahh that's right, I remember how I got into this situation.
-I had finally found the reason for our shared existence.
-I attempt to speak, but the familiar sound of my voice doesn't reach back to my ears.
-I try to pinch myself, but now my hands won't cooperate.
+I attempt again to speak, just to confirm my own existence.
+But the familiar sound of my voice doesn't reach back to my ears.
+I try to pinch myself, but even my hands won't cooperate.

-Cheers begin to erupt and the man beams, appearing to take great pride in the growing procession.
-He yells at the crowd with the vigor of a lion's roar.
-The crowd answers back with the same fervor, answering his call as if a single pride.
+Suddenly cheers begin to erupt and the man beams, appearing to take great pride in the growing procession.
+He addresses the crowd with the vigor of a lion's roar.
+The crowd answers back with the same fervor, as if a single pride.